 - Play bocce ball.
 The fancy sets are heirlooms or will glow in the dark, but a basic bocce set is only about $25.

 - S’mores.
 After years of wishing, I pulled the trigger on a small propane fire bowl for our backyard.
 Marshmallows never tasted so good.

 - Outdoor movie night.
-My family has a screen and small projector.
-You can use a white sheet on a wall and a few more pieces of equipment to set up an outdoor home theater.
+My family has a screen and a small projector.
+You can use a white sheet on a wall and a few more pieces of equipment to set up a backyard drive-in theater.

 - Go stargazing.
-Escape the city lights and see the stars with your older kids.
-Don’t miss the special Comet Neowise in July!
+Escape the city lights and see the stars with your older kids!

 - Hit the drive-in movie.
 See current movies from the comfort of your vehicle in Concord.
 There are also a few East Bay pop-up drive-ins.